gpartipilo726/EmailSenderApp/README.md

 # EmailSenderApp

-This app will allow you to send SMTP email's using SSL in Python.
+This app will allow you to send SMTP email using SSL in Python.

-*Important* In order to send mail, App password must be generated on email account.
+*Important* In order to send mail, App password must be generated on your email account.
 For gmail users, please see link below: https://support.google.com/mail/answer/185833?hl=en-GB